ewels/clusterflow/README.md

         * Prints the commands submitted to the cluster to `STDOUT` when launched.
     * New `--runfile_prefix` option to help avoid potential filename clashes.
     * Added compatability with GRIDEngine `~/.sge_request files` (by ignoring them).
 Thanks to [@s-andrews](https://github.com/s-andrews)
-    * New tophat module called `tophat_fixedmapq` which introduces a workaround for buggy MAPQ reporting by tophat whilst keeping unique alignments.
+    * New tophat module called `tophat` which introduces a workaround for buggy MAPQ reporting by tophat whilst keeping unique alignments.
 Thanks to [@FelixKrueger](https://github.com/FelixKrueger).
+        * The previous tophat module is still available if you're not interested in MAPQ scores and would like slightly faster processing.
+This is now called `tophat_broken_MAPQ.cfmod`.
 * Bugs Squashed
 	* Fixed output filename problem in tophat with output cleaning
 	* Fixed bugs causing minimum memory allocation regardless of availability